yktoo/yktoo.com/content/blog/0215/index.en.md

 Guess how this picture is called?

-You're right, it's "Working clothes of the Belgian hermaphrodite, but not too fanatical" (//Werkkledij van de Belgische hermafrodiet, maar niet te fanatiek//), that was easy.
+You're right, it's "Working clothes of the Belgian hermaphrodite, but not too fanatical" ({{< fl "Werkkledij van de Belgische hermafrodiet, maar niet te fanatiek" >}}), that was easy.

-The display "Casino Noir" by young German artist //Florian Auer// (20) on the first floor of the museum I found a bit more appealing.
+The display "Casino Noir" by young German artist {{< fl "Florian Auer" >}} (20) on the first floor of the museum I found a bit more appealing.
 Also because it ~~wasn't all ravings of a madman~~ made a little bit better sense.
 ![](img:4.bp.blogspot.com/-70tkgDX2iuQ/UtWFhnFO6vI/AAAAAAAAbwU/hkCSHwLubEE/s1600/dsc02914.picasaweb.jpg:a)

-The second floor was dedicated to works by the Venezuelan //Javier Téllez//, most of which explored the subject of mental disorder (I must sarcastically point out this seems also to be relevant for the rest of the exhibition).
+The second floor was dedicated to works by the Venezuelan {{< fl "Javier Téllez" >}}, most of which explored the subject of mental disorder (I must sarcastically point out this seems also to be relevant for the rest of the exhibition).
 There was a dozen of roomy film cabins, dark and upholstered in black cloth, which demonstrated various stories from patients' lives.
 ![](img:3.bp.blogspot.com/-He1pDoix6lA/UtrFOoZyWMI/AAAAAAAAbx8/BXL0yILeDxg/s1600/dsc02922.picasaweb.jpg:a)

 They would tell about the hospital, their daydreams and how they were being treated (or rather, tortured) by applying electric current to their heads.
 All in all this made a somewhat depressing impression and the films weren't really inviting.